-The Southern Hemisphere Mining' drill hole database wasupplied in Excel and CSV format.
-These files were imported into an MSAccess database created by GCS.
+The Company's drill hole database was supplied in Excel and CSV format.
+These files were imported into an MS Access database created by GCS.

-GCS reviewed the input data included locating and authenticating drillholes to be used in the Resource Estimation.
-The following data have been reviewed:
+GCS reviewed the input data including locating and authenticating drill holes to be used in the Resource Estimation.
+The reviewed data included the collar positions, assay and lithology tables and density readings.

-- Collar positions

-- Assay and lithology tables

-- Density readings

 No significant errors were identified by GCS.